shallomkanyori/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 Being a Full-Stack Software Engineer means you’re comfortable interacting with any layer of the stack.

 A way to easily assess this is to simply ask an engineer to explain how a software system works.
 They can have a general overview of the flow or can choose to dig deep in a certain area.

+#### Task 0
+[0-blog_post](0-blog_post) contains a link to a blog post explaining what happens when you type https://www.google.com in your browser and press Enter.
+Requirements, the post covers:
+- DNS request
+- TCP/IP
+- Firewall
+- HTTPS/SSL
+- Load-balancer
+- Web server
+- Application server
+- Database